IBM-Cloud/DevOps-Services-Docs/docs/deploy_ext/index.md

 For more information about using the Static Analyzer service from the Bluemix Dashboard, [see the Static Analyzer service docs][6].

-<a name="globalize"></a>
+<a name="globalize">&nbsp;</a>
 ##Globalizing strings by using the pipeline

-You can translate strings automatically into other languages when you use the IBM Globalization service with your pipeline.
-The Globalization service uses machine translation to translate your source files as part of the pipeline's build and deployment process.
+You can translate strings automatically into other languages when you use the IBM Globalization Pipeline service with your pipeline.
+Globalization Pipeline uses machine translation to translate your source files as part of the pipeline's build and deployment process.

 You can also update the machine-translated strings within the globalization project.
-A translator can then review the machine-translated strings to ensure that they are high quality.
+A translator or person fimilar with the language can then review the machine-translated strings to ensure that they are of a high quality.

-To see an example of a typical pipeline that uses the Globalization service, watch this video:
+To see an example of a typical pipeline that uses the Globalization Pipeline service, watch this video:

 <iframe width="640" height="360" src="https://www.youtube.com/embed/UToj7FIomCg?feature=player_embedded" frameborder="0" allowfullscreen></iframe>

 ###Creating a globalization stage and job
 Before you begin:

-1. Put all of your English-translatable strings in one or more `filename_en.properties` or `filename_en.json` files that all have the same name.
+1. Put all of your English-translatable strings in one or more Java .properties, AMD I18N, or JSON files that all have the same name.
 For example: `messages_en.properties`.

 2. If your messages are in `.json` files, remove the depth from the structure by removing any subkeys.
 To remove the subkeys, change instances of `{key: {subkey: value, subkey:value}}` to `{key:value, key:value}`.